PeterMarshall29/book1/_sources/jupyternotebooks/printing_to_file.md

 ## Adding Data to a File

 Try changing what was written to the file and running the program again.
-You should find that the contents of the file have been overwitten.
+You should find that the contents of the file have been overwritten.

-You will most like want to add information to a file, rather than replace its contents, for that we use a different **stream mode paramaters** which control the operation `<<`.
+You will most like want to add information to a file, rather than replace its contents, for that we use a different **stream mode parameters** which control the operation `<<`.

 If you replace the stream mode parameter with `std::ios::app` the new data will be appended to after the current data.